gabrieletiboni/random-envs/README.md

 This repo uses the unmaintained version of [gym](https://github.com/openai/gym/), and the old mujoco bindings [mujoco_py](https://github.com/openai/mujoco-py).

 Features:
-- Gym environments: hopper, half-cheetah, walker2d, humanoid
+- Gym environments: cartpole, hopper, half-cheetah, walker2d, humanoid
 - Noisy and unmodeled variants for each environment
 - DR parametric distributions: uniform, normal, truncnormal
 - Automatic sampling of new dynamics when env.reset() is called